mortar-works/mortar-website/src/site/solutions/service-design.md

   - prototyping
 ---

-## Service Design
+## Overcoming the challenges facing service design

 Service design is often constrained by slow processes, high costs, and bias in who gets to participate.
 Traditional research methods such as focus groups, interviews, and workshops generate useful insights, but they are resource-intensive and often capture only a partial view of user need at that moment in time.
 With deep experience in service design, we know the value of these approaches, but we also know their limitations.
 That is why we are developing more intelligent ways of designing services: using technology to model behaviour, expand the evidence base, and help organisations create solutions that are continuously shaped by real users at greater speed and scale.

-**Mortar's Service Design practice** is delivered alongside a suite of intelligence tools that help organisations engage their users and their teams to reimagine and transform the way they deliver their services.
-We combine deep user research with expertise in accessibility and digitally inclusive design methodology to ensure that services are accessible, equitable, and genuinely effective.
-We work alongside your teams to understand the people you serve, uncover what is and isn't working, and design solutions that are built to last.
+**Mortar's Service Design practice** is delivered alongside a suite of intelligence tools that help organisations understand and engage their users, and to reimagine and transform the way they deliver their services.
+We combine deep user research with expertise in accessibility and digitally inclusive design to ensure that services are accessible, equitable, and genuinely effective.

 ### How it Works
 We approach service design as an iterative, collaborative process.
 Rather than delivering a static blueprint we embed ourselves and our data gathering tools in your organisation, your data and work flows.
 At the same time we work with your staff, user groups, and stakeholders to identify the true challenges and to generate insights that reflect the needs of everyone involved.